crybot/obsidian-flashcards-llm/README.md

 ## News
 - **New Integration**: The plugin now integrates with the latest OpenAI model, `gpt-4o`.
 - Implemented streaming text generation.
+- You can now hide flashcards in preview mode.

 ## Features

 ### Integration with OpenAI
 - **Multiple Models**: Supports `gpt-3.5-turbo`, `gpt-4`, `gpt-4-turbo`, and `gpt-4o`.
 Configure your OpenAI API key in the plugin settings and select the desired model.
 - **Flashcard Generation**: Generate flashcards from any open note using the `Generate Flashcards` command.
-The flashcards are appended to your note under a new markdown header.
+The flashcards are appended to your note within a blockquote.

 ### Customization Options
 - **Selective Content Generation**: Choose to generate flashcards from a specific selection of your note or the entire note.